 Instructions

-- Sauté the garlic and onions until softened, adding more oil if needed.
+- Sauté garlic and onion until soft.

 Notes